Appendix A: Definition of Reporting Terms

 Single Sign-On and Access to Student Data

-• All users must have SSO logon credentials and must log on to view student test results in CERS.
+All users must have Single Sign-On (SSO) logon credentials and must log on to view student test results in CERS.
 There is no anonymous public user support (i.e., unregistered users, logged-off users).

-• Access to student test results and PII is managed by the CDE to provide access to LEA CAASPP and LEA ELPAC coordinators.
-Access to CERS is managed by LEA CAASPP and LEA ELPAC coordinators via TOMS (SSO) roles.
+- Access to student test results and personally identifiable information (PII) is managed by the CDE to provide access to LEA CAASPP coordinators and LEA ELPAC coordinators.
+Access to CERS is managed by LEA CAASPP coordinators and LEA ELPAC coordinators via TOMS (SSO) roles.

-• Educators may have access to student PII for their associated entities (schools and LEAs), which can be controlled within CERS at the site level.
-The educator’s LEA CAASPP, LEA ELPAC coordinator, CAASPP test site coordinator, or site ELPAC coordinator is to provide this access.
+- Educators may have access to student PII for their associated entities (schools and LEAs), which can be controlled within CERS at the site level.
+The educator’s LEA CAASPP coordinator, LEA ELPAC coordinator, site CAASPP coordinator, or site ELPAC coordinator is to provide this access.

-• SEM is accounted for in the student test results by the error bands that are displayed in the Student Score Report and the List of Students in a Grade Report for overall scores.
+- Standard error of measurement (SEM) is accounted for in the student test results by the error bands that are displayed in the Individual Score Report and the list of students in a grade report for overall scores.
 SEMs are also included on claim scores in the Student Assessment Results downloads.

-• Smarter Balanced tests provide the most precise scores possible within a reasonable time limit, but no test can be 100 percent accurate.
-The error band indicates the range of scores that students would very likely achieve if the students were to take the test multiple times.
-It is similar to the “margin of error” that newspapers report for public opinion surveys.
+- Smarter Balanced assessments provide the most precise scores possible within a reasonable time limit, but no assessment can be 100 percent accurate.
+The error band indicates the range of scores that students would very likely achieve if the students were to take the assessment multiple times.
+It is similar to the “margin of error” that is reported for public opinion surveys.

 Interim Assessment Block Reporting